Friday, March 28, 2025

 Rinse quinoa and bring to boil with water/broth then to a simmer for 12-15 minutes.
 Turn off heat and let it sit at least 5 minutes.

-Mix cooked squash and black beans in bowl.
-Add lime juice.
+Mix black beans in bowl with lime juice.
 Fold in quinoa and cilantro and scallions.

 Sunday, January 5, 2025